ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 .. _4.1-gainscaling:

 In Plane 4.1 and later, the above parameter and gain scheduling is changed to 3 parameters controlling gain scaling via :ref:`Q_TAILSIT_GSCMSK<Q_TAILSIT_GSCMSK>`, which is a 3 bit mask allowing several options:
-    - Bit 0 enables gain boost with maximum set by parameter :ref:`Q_TAILSIT_THSCMX<Q_TAILSIT_THSCMX>`.
+    - Bit 0 enables gain boost with maximum set by parameter ``Q_TAILSIT_THSCMX``.
 This is the maximum boost that will be applied to the control surfaces when throttle is below hover, this should be reduced if oscillations are seen at low throttle.
     - Bit 1 enables attitude/throttle based gain attenuation with minimum gain (maximum attenuation) set by parameter :ref:`Q_TAILSIT_GSCMIN<Q_TAILSIT_GSCMIN>`.
 With this option, control surface deflection is reduced at high tilt angles and high throttle levels to prevent oscillation at high airspeeds.
     - Bit 2 is reserved for future enable of airspeed sensor based gain interpolation .